Josef-Friedrich/audiorename/doc/source/cli.rst

             Convert “text” to UPPERCASE.

     positional arguments:
-      source                A folder containing audio files or a audio file
+      source                A folder containing audio files or a single audio file

     optional arguments:
       -h, --help            show this help message and exit